dimadesu/termux-nginx-rtmp/README.md

 and look for IP under `swlan0` > `inet`.

-## Configure your video encoder to push to RTMP ingest of Nginx
+## Configure your camera / video encoder to push to RTMP ingest of Nginx

 ```sh
 rtmp://IP_OF_YOUR_PHONE:1935/publish/live